 INFO FOR NSBKA MEMBERS

-WHO WANT TO JOIN THE SWARM RECIPIENT LIST
+WOULD YOU LIKE TO JOIN THE SWARM RECIPIENT LIST?

 The NSBKA keeps a list of members who would like to obtain a swarm of bees.
 Swarms are supplied for a small fee of $50.

 Sometimes they also include donated hives and recently re-homed hives of bees.
 People wishing to add their names to the swarm recipient list should contact, Keith Pester and discuss their experience.